flutter/packages/packages/google_sign_in/google_sign_in_web/README.md

 The Google Sign In plugin has a new `canAccessScopes` method that can be used to check if a user is Authorized or not.

-It is also possible that Authorizations expire while users are using an App (after 3600 seconds), so Apps should monitor response failures from the APIs, and prompt users (interactively) to grant permissions again.
+It is also possible that Authorizations expire while users are using an app (after 3600 seconds), so apps should monitor response failures from the APIs, and prompt users (interactively) to grant permissions again.

 Check the "Integration considerations > [UX separation for authentication and authorization](https://developers.google.com/identity/gsi/web/guides/integrate#ux_separation_for_authentication_and_authorization)